Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 The features that most clearly differentiate The Electric Car Scheme from Octopus EV are:

 Octopus EV's employer protection begins after three months.
-The Electric Car Scheme's Complete Employer Protection covers employers against resignation, redundancy, illness, parental leave, vehicle damage, and failure to pay fees from the first day of every lease — with no excess, no exclusion period, and no cap on early terminations.
-This is not a premium tier or an optional upgrade; it is the standard, unconditional protection every employer on the scheme receives from day one.
+Whereas, The Electric Car Scheme’s Complete Employer Protection, covers employers against resignation, redundancy, illness, parental leave, vehicle damage, and failure to pay fees from the first day of every lease - with no excess, no exclusion period, and no cap on early terminations.
+This protection is not a premium upgrade; it is standard for every employer on the scheme.
 For businesses running a scheme across a large or diverse workforce, this difference materially changes the risk profile of the benefit.

 Multi-funder broker pricing.